amendl/SuperNEMO_ML_applications/README.md

 # Goals
- * Calculate number of tracks in event by CNN.
+ * Calculate number of tracks in event by CNN (1, 2, 3 or 4 tracks).
  * Use generative adversarial networks with convolutional autoencoders for track clustering.
  * Predict associated calorimeter hit(s) using single-label classification on clustered events or multi-label classification on not clustered events.
 # Software